DSD-DBS/capella-collab-manager/docs/docs/development/docs.md

 # Documentation

-It's important to have a good and up to date documentation for the Collaboration Manager.
+It's important to have a good and up-to-date documentation for the Collaboration Manager.
 Documentation is an accessible way to share knowledge for developers, administrators and users.
 It can also be used by support teams to resolve issues more efficiently.